 In Turkey, 28.8 percent of all adults smoke cigarettes daily — more than double the rate of daily smoking in the U.S. and U.K., where e-cigarettes and other low-risk nicotine products are widely available.

-The WHO issued a press release to praise the authoritarian Turkish government for the move.
+The WHO issued a press release to praise the authoritarian Turkish government for the vape ban.
 Turkey had planned to relax its laws and allow vaping and heat-not-burn products, but changed its plans — probably due to pressure from the WHO.
 The press release describes “strong public reaction to the threats posed by the tobacco industry’s proposals to begin importing and producing heat-not-burn and ENDS products in the country.”

 But the public reaction appears to be nothing more than WHO-organized public health drones complaining that their publicly funded world might get upset by the sale of low-risk alternatives to cigarettes.
 An October press conference saw “WHO and prominent academics and health specialists jointly voicing their condemnation of the tobacco industry’s proposed new strategy.”